lightningrodlabs/we-tauri/docs/DESIGN.md

 }
 ```

-Furthermore it is storing the GUI's of the applets in the agent's source chain as private entries for offline retrieval at any time:
+Furthermore it stores the GUI's of the applets in the agent's source chain as private entries for offline retrieval at any time:
 ```=rust
 pub struct AppletGui(SerializedBytes);
 ```

 #### profiles zome